-Note: The next expected intake is July 2021.
+Note: Information on the next expected intake is available here.

 Applicants will be ranked by academic performance and suitability (as identified through their statement of interest, résumé, and reference letters).
 10% of the seats in the MEd are held for Indigenous applicants who meet the program's admission requirements.

 See the Fees and Other Costs section.
 There will be additional costs for textbooks.